 2. Ultrafiltration

-Ultrafiltration is efficient in disinfecting tap water without eliminating minerals.
+Ultrafiltration is effective at disinfecting tap water without eliminating minerals.
 It removes 99.9% of bacteria, protozoa, and viruses from water.
-Another benefits is that it offers zero waste water and runs without electricity.
+Another benefit is that it produces no wastewater and runs without electricity.

 3. Carbon Block Filtration

-Carbon block and activated carbon filtration are the best technology for eliminating industrial chemicals, pesticides, and herbicides.
+Carbon block and activated carbon filtration are highly effective at eliminating industrial chemicals, pesticides, and herbicides.

 These filters remove pathogens, chlorine, toxins, heavy metals, and other contaminants from water.
 However, carbon filters aren’t as effective as reverse osmosis, and you’ll need a filter attachment to remove fluoride from tap water.